-Get away from the daily life and join other developers/designers/makers/people for a few creative and cozy days at the old folk highschool Vallekilde.
+Get away from the daily life and join other developers/designers/makers/people for the 10th Exile at the old folk highschool Vallekilde.

 Prices includes all meals (great and healthy food), tea, coffee, cake.
 It also includes access to internet, sauna, cinema, exercise facilities, fireplace, and a music/audio room, painting and sculpting facilities.
 As well as an extra great dinner at the end and a followed by a party with alcohol included.
 Students paying the discount price might have to sleep in a room with more people, so if you are picky you should pay the full price.